google/deepvariant/docs/deepvariant-small-model-details.md

 These images are fed to a convolutional neural network (CNN) for classification.

 This approach achieves state-of-the-art accuracy.
-In an effort to speed up DeepVariant, version `1.8.0` introduces a second, light-weight multilayer perceptron (MLP) that provides an initial genotype classification for all biallelic variants before pileup images are generated.
+In an effort to speed up DeepVariant, we introduced a second, light-weight multilayer perceptron (MLP) that provides an initial genotype classification for all biallelic variants before pileup images are generated.